sandeel/tribe/doc/diary.md

 ## 10th February - 22nd February 2015

-# 2015-02-17
+## 2015-02-17
 * Created calculation methods for total points for a Tribe. (still need to write tests for these)
 * Created a display for these points on a per-day basis on the points page

 # Sprint 5 "Rewards"

+## 2015-02-24
 * Created a model for a reward
 * Created serializer for a reward
+* Created views for adding rewards

+## 2015-02-26
-* Created views for adding and editing rewards
+* Created views for editing rewards
+* Researching drawing graphs in HTML5
+* Researching the native Progress element in HTML5
+* Added a basic progress bar for weekly points using bootstrap for the styles